Stephen219/Tramshed_tech_booking_system/README.md

 ### Database
 I propose we use sqlalchemy due to its superiority over sqlite3.
 - First go into `app.py` and comment all the imports above `if __name__ == "__main__":` e.g `import user`
-- Then from the root of the project run `flask db init` to create the database
-- Then run `flask db upgrade` to apply the latest migration to the database
+- Then run `python -m flask db upgrade` to apply the latest migration to the database
 - Finally uncomment the commented lines you commented above

 _If you do not comment out the imports you will receive an ImportError_